 DUIs: Driver’s license suspensions and insurance

 A DUI is a serious charge and isn’t taken lightly in the state of Florida.
-When it comes to a DUI charge, a driver faces multiple potential penalties, including jail time, fines, vehicle impoundment and community service.
-And one of the most common is suspension of the driver’s license.
+When it comes to a DUI charge, a driver faces multiple potential penalties, including jail time, fines, vehicle impoundment, and community service.
+And one of the most common is the suspension of the driver’s license.
 A driver’s license can be suspended for a multitude of reasons, such as point accumulation, failure to pay tickets, or inadequate vision.
 But when it comes to a DUI charge, the license can be suspended much more easily than in other situations.
-Additionally, another subsequent hurdle that drivers convicted of DUI charges face is raised insurance rates and premiums that require extra steps in order to become insured.
+Additionally, another subsequent hurdle that drivers convicted of DUI charges face is raised insurance rates and premiums that require extra steps to become insured.

 Length of suspensions